gabriel-azion/doc-studies-mocks/reference-guides/Orchestrator/edge-orchestrator.md

 Edge Services enables the customer to create their own services.
 You can use your customized services and ensure your device is managed and orchestrated by Real-Time Manager.

 [Learn more about Edge Services]({% tl documentation_products_edge_orchestrator_edge_services %})

+---

+## Desired state

+Ensure that provisioned files weren't modified.
+In case they've been modified, it's possible to bring back the desired state, whenever it's necessary.

+---

+## Files provisioning

+Deliver text based files on the specified path, such as:

+- txt
+- config
+- scripts

+---

+## Template files

+Deliver files based on templates replacing service or node-specific variables on the files content.

+---

+## Scripts execution

+Runs install, update and uninstall trigger-based scripts.

+---

+## Manage reusable Edge Services at the account level

+Each Edge Service may be used for many Edge Nodes

+---

+## Manage reusable Credentials at the account level

+Each Credential may be used to add many Edge Nodes

+---

+## Encrypted channel

+Orchestrator Server communicates with every Edge Node using a TLS encrypted channel.